 Yesterday I mused about explanation privileging, where one always reaches for one ring to rule them all in their explanations of behavior.
 This morning I am thinking about the reasons that happens.

-one reason it happens is biology. there are huge biological reasons why strategies such as “always think real hard” are contraindicated. in “thinking fast and slow,” we’re given dozens of cases where humans rapid-fire decision-making and get situationally poor answers.
+Don’t be alarmed, i’m not gonna suggest there’s just one reason for it every time it happens, i’m circular, every argument is circular, true enough, but i’m not that circular.
+It takes more than one step. 🙂 one reason it happens is biology.
+There are huge biological reasons why strategies such as "always think real hard" are contraindicated.
+In "thinking fast and slow," we’re given dozens of cases where humans rapid-fire decision-making and get situationally poor answers.

-maybe later i muse on the tricks i use to avoid monism in my explanations and my remedies, on those occasions i manage to.
+I say that like I know.
+I don’t.
+I think I know sometimes how I resist it in some situations. 🙂 maybe later I muse on the tricks I use to avoid monism in my explanations and my remedies, on those occasions I manage to.